Traditional Lunar New Year Foods for the Year of the Ox

-Lunar New Year is a time to gather with family, honor ancestors, and share a feast with foods that symbolize prosperity in the New Year.
-Join in and cook up lucky Lunar New Year recipes for your own celebration.
+Lunar New Year is a time to clean and decorate your home, gather with family, honor ancestors, and share a feast with foods that symbolize prosperity in the New Year.
+Join in and cook up these lucky Lunar New Year recipes for your own celebration.

-Most of the dishes served during Lunar New Year (also known as Chinese New Year and Spring Festival) are symbolic of something positive and hopeful.
+Most of the dishes served during Chinese New Year are symbolic of something positive and hopeful.
 Here are some of the most popular types of foods served during Chinese New Year celebrations.

 Symbolizing wealth and prosperity.
 In some areas of China, coins are placed in the center of jiaozi.
 Whoever bites into one of these dumplings will have an exceptionally lucky year.

 Chinese dumpling recipes to try: